-Commissioned by the Bournemouth Symphony Orchestra, this piece, featuring its Artist-in-Residence, cellist Johannes Moser, will have its premiere performances May 1-3, 2019Read More
+Commissioned by the Bournemouth Symphony Orchestra, this piece, featuring its Artist-in-Residence, cellist Johannes Moser, had its premiere performances May 1-3, 2019.Read More

 The 2018-19 season marks the start of a new, multi-year residency with the Fairfax Symphony, encompassing the performance of both new and existing works by Leshnoff.Read More